etoyadadaya/DSA/DSA_EXPLANATION.md

 #### The space complexity of the algorithm is O(V).
 #### DFS Algorithm Applications:
 > * For finding the path, To test if the graph is bipartite,For finding the strongly connected components of a graph, For detecting cycles in a graph.

+# Dijkstra Algorithm:

+> Dijkstra's Algorithm works on the basis that any subpath B -> D of the shortest path A -> D between vertices A and D is also the shortest path between vertices B and D.
+> Djikstra used this property in the opposite direction i.e we overestimate the distance of each vertex from the starting vertex.
+Then we visit each node and its neighbors to find the shortest subpath to those neighbors.
+> The algorithm uses a greedy approach in the sense that we find the next best solution hoping that the end result is the best solution for the whole problem.
+#### Time Complexity: O(E Log V), where E is the number of edges and V is the number of vertices.
+#### Space Complexity: O(V).
+#### Dijkstra Algorithm Applications:
+> * To find the shortest path, In social networking applications, In a telephone network, To find the locations in the map